emon3455/emon3455/README.md

 Currently, I am studying computer science and engineering at the Green University of Bangladesh.
 I am a full-stack web developer.
 If you want to build your website feel free to contact with me at (emon.mhk69@gmail.com).

-Skills: <strong> Mongo DB / Mongoose / Node JS / Express JS / REACT / Next.js / Redux / Redux Toolkit / RTK Query / Typescript / JWT / JOD / Javascript </strong>
+Skills: <strong> Mongo DB / Mongoose / Node JS / Express JS / REACT / Next.js / Redux / Redux Toolkit / RTK Query / Typescript / JWT / Javascript </strong>

 - 🔭 I’m currently Looking for an Internship/Job
 - 🌱 A MERN Stack Developer